 Colorado State University - Pueblo

-The University mission is to establish CSU-Pueblo as the people's university of the southwest United States by 2028.
+The University's mission is to establish CSU Pueblo as the people’s university of the southwest United States by 2028.
 Our success will be measured by the resilience, agility, and problem-solving abilities of our diverse population, and the ways in which our graduates are able to navigate work in a rapidly changing world.

-The Colorado State University-Pueblo Library actively develops and empowers the campus community by integrating information literacy across the curriculum and providing collections, spaces, and services that facilitate learning, research, and innovation for a diverse and inclusive community.
+The Colorado State University Pueblo Library actively develops and empowers the campus community by integrating information literacy across the curriculum and providing collections, spaces, and services that facilitate learning, research, and innovation for a diverse and inclusive community.
+The Library actively collaborates with Information Technology Services (IT), tutoring services, and other units to provide integrated academic support for students.

 Description of Job